Niklaus-IAN/Borderless-Sciences-Hackaton/replit.md

 ```

 ## Recent Changes
-- [2025-01-06] Migrating project from Figma to Replit environment
+- [2025-01-06] Successfully migrated project from Figma to Replit environment
-- [2025-01-06] Project has existing full-stack structure with modern dependencies
+- [2025-01-06] Fixed React Fragment warnings by replacing with span elements
+- [2025-01-06] Improved responsive layout positioning in CoreFeaturesSection and MeetTheAISection
+- [2025-01-06] Enhanced section spacing and mobile responsiveness across landing page
+- [2025-01-06] Added proper padding and layout structure for better visual hierarchy

 ## User Preferences
 - To be updated during migration process